Trajectory

 "Elena."

-“Twenty-four hours to rule out everything we can.
+"Twenty-four hours to rule out everything we can.
 To verify the trajectory with more independent sources.
-To wait for Keck and make absolutely certain those absorption features are real.”
+To wait for Keck and make absolutely certain those metallic signatures are real."
 She met his eyes.
-“We get one chance to do this right.
-If we announce early and we’re wrong, we become a cautionary tale.
-If we wait until we’re confident…”
+"We get one chance to do this right.
+If we announce early and we're wrong, we become a cautionary tale.
+If we wait until we're confident…"

 "If we're right, twenty-four hours won't matter," James said.
 "It's been traveling for who knows how long.
 It can wait one more day."